With fudge frosting, ganache, and real chocolate flecks, this Ultimate Gluten Free Chocolate Cake will satisfy ALL your chocolate cravings!

 - 2¾ cups (550 g) granulated sugar

-- 2½ cups (375 g) Kim's gluten free flour blend a store bought blend may be substituted, but hasn't been tested
+- 2½ cups (375 g) Kim's all purpose gluten free flour blend a store bought blend may be substituted, but hasn't been tested

 - 1¼ cups (132 g) unsweetened cocoa powder